hpi-swa-lab/babylonian-programming-smalltalk/printbugger_docs.md

 The `none` option for the displayed menu when selecting an example in `BPPrintbuggerColumnMorph`.
 Doesn't result in a swimlane and might delete a `BPPrintbuggerColumnMorph` when excessive.

 ## BPSwimlane
 Display of an example's trace values in chronological order.
+Listens to the given example trace's update events and updates accordingly.
 A top to bottom collection of `BPSwimlaneLineMorph`.
 Has a `BPPrintbuggerContext` to pass on.

 ## BPSwimlaneLineMorph
 Responsible for displaying a trace value and creating the UI for its possible interactions / additional information.
 The halt button, method call stacks, label, filter etc..
 Sets flame graph colors and hides values using the `BPPrintbuggerContext`of its belonging `BPSwimlane`.